Hyperparticle/hyperparticle.github.io/_posts/2018-09-21-erasmus-extracurricular-projects.md

 1. [Exploring Europe](/erasmus-exploring-europe)
 1. [Closing Thoughts](/erasmus-mundus-conclusion)

-To keep myself busy, I also tried my hand at a few personal projects when I wasn't doing any assignments.
+To keep myself busy, I also tried my hand at a few personal projects when I wasn't doing any assignments or traveling about.
 Click the links in the section titles to view more information about each project.

 ## [Nodulus](/nodulus)